 Entrepreneurs contact us from all over the world to discuss their mobile app ideas.
-Most of our clients are from the United States and the United Kingdom.
-We’re well aware of the situation: it feels very risky to leave such a big part of one’s business in the hands of a remote team, people located miles away.
+We’re well aware of the situation: it feels very risky to leave such a big part of one’s business in the hands of a remote team, but you also need a bit of guidance and some extra manpower.
+How to you find the balance and make the best out of a remote collaboration?

-It would be wise to consider both the cons and the pros of working with a remote team.
-Let’s have a look:
+For starters, it would be wise to consider both the cons and the pros of working with a remote team.
+Let’s have a look.

 Cons of working with remote teams